Steven-Dawson18/cockapoo-cafe/README.md

 * An error was highlighted on the Review.html page when put through the HTML validator.
 This was corrected by adding an alt to the image and moving the width="100%" to the css file.
 * The pep8 validator picked up a line with whitespace on it in the reservation update view and review update view.
 This was resolved by removing the whitespace.
 * When a user made a reservation sometimes they were unabel to see it.
 This was because the page was paginated by the date and so it appeared on a different page.
 To solve this I removed the pagination.
+* During testing on mobile devices some buttons overlapped on the reservation page such as the update and delete buttons.
+This was solved by adding the inline-flex class to the buttons.
 ### Known issues
 * The contact tab in the nav doesn't show up as active when on the page, instead the home page does, this could be down to the contact page being in the home app.